 - Created: 12 January 2018 12 January 2018

-Considering that the high-end audio exhibits at CES 2018 were almost entirely confined to the 29th floor of Las Vegas’s Venetian hotel, I didn’t expect to find enough new turntables to fill a blog.
-But to my surprise, I probably could have filled a couple of blogs with new turntables from the show.
+Considering that the high-end audio exhibits at CES 2018 were almost entirely confined to the 29th floor of Las Vegas’s Venetian hotel, I didn’t expect to find enough new turntables to fill an article.
+But to my surprise, I probably could have filled a couple of posts with new turntables from the show.
 Here are my favorites, with all prices in USD.

 Clearaudio has added an option for its Concept turntable line called Active.
 It includes an internal phono stage that accommodates MM and MC cartridges, plus a headphone amp with a volume control.
 The Active option adds $800 to the price of the turntable, making the total price $2600 to $4400 depending on which of the Concept turntables you choose.

 With real cherrywood covering its MDF plinth, Music Hall’s MMF-1.5 ($399) looks quite handsome for an under-$500 turntable.
 It plays 33-1/3, 45, and 78rpm records, has a built-in MM phono preamp, and includes an electronic speed control that can be precisely locked once it’s set (although Music Hall says it’s accurately preset at the factory).
 The tonearm is basically the same as the one fitted to the Technics SL-1200, and it comes with a Music Hall Melody MM cartridge installed.